Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: Lipschitz Constant of Feature Maps

 where $\sign(g_{lj}(z))=1$ if $g_{lj}(z)>0$, $-1$ if $g_{lj}(z)<0$ and $0$ otherwise.
 For every differentiable point of $g_k$, we denote by $J(g_k)(z)\in\RR^{n_k\times d}$ the corresponding Jacobian matrix.

-Our starting point is to relate the Lipschitz constant of $g_k$ with the operator norm of the Jacobian.
-First, we have via the Rademacher theorem that $\norm{g_k}_{\Lip}=\sup_{x\in\RR^d\setminus\Omega_{g_k}}\norm{J(g_k)(z)}_{\op}$, where $\Omega_{g_k}$ is the set of non-differentiable points of $g_k$ which has measure zero.
-The issue here is that even if we restrict ourself to the ``good'' set $\RR^d\setminus\Omega_{g_k}$, the Jacobian matrix as computed by the standard back-propagation algorithm \footnote{with a convention that $\sigma'(0)=0$} (which is also the object that we can analytically handle) may not represent the true Jacobian of $g_k.$ This happens, for example, when the input to any of the ReLU activations is $0$.
+Our starting point is to relate the Lipschitz constant of $g_k$ with the operator norm of its Jacobian.
+First, we have via the Rademacher theorem that $\norm{g_k}_{\Lip}=\sup_{z\in\RR^d\setminus\Omega_{g_k}}\norm{J(g_k)(z)}_{\op}$, where $\Omega_{g_k}$ is the set of non-differentiable points of $g_k$ which has measure zero.
+The issue here is that even if we restrict ourself to the ``good'' set $\RR^d\setminus\Omega_{g_k}$, the formula of the Jacobian matrix as computed by the standard back-propagation algorithm\footnote{using a convention that $\sigma'(0)=0$} (which is also the object that we know how to handle analytically) may not represent the true Jacobian of $g_k.$ This happens, for example, when the input to any of the ReLU activations is $0$.
 The following lemma circumvents this problem by restricting the supremum to the set of inputs where the two Jacobian matrices agree.
-Its proof is deferred to Appendix \ref{app:lem:lip_const_fk}. \begin{lemma} Fix any $k\in[L].$ Then w.p.\ 1 over $(W_l)_{l=1}^{k-1}$, the following holds for all $W_k$:
+Its proof is deferred to Appendix \ref{app:lem:lip_const_fk}. \begin{lemma} Fix any $k\in[L].$ Then w.p.\ 1 over $(W_l)_{l=1}^{k-1}$, the following holds for all choices of $W_k$:

 \end{lemma} In words, Lemma \ref{lem:lip_const_fk} shows that the Lipschitz constant of $g_k$ is given by the maximum operator norm of its Jacobian over all the inputs $z$'s which fulfill $g_{lj}(z)\neq 0$ for all $l\in[k-1],j\in[n_l].$ This has two implications.
 First, $g_k$ is differentiable at every such input, and chain rules can be applied through all the layers to compute the true Jacobian.
 In particular, we have for all such $z$'s that: